EduardoZepeda/coffee-bytes-hugo/content/posts/como-medir-las-peticiones-por-segundo-con-locust-en-python/index.en.md

 This tells locust that each user will make a request to the root path and then a request to the _/about_ path.
 And so we can add as many requests per user as we want.

-## Adding users with different behaviors
+## Adding users with different behaviors in Locust

 As you know, we can't expect every user to go first to home and then to the _about_ (or any other) section, real users don't behave like that.
 Each function decorated with @task represents a different behavior, so if we add more decorated functions we will have more behaviors available.